A cruise offering from Smithsonian Journeys and PONANT

 Your program includes:

-- Transfer and luggage handling from the airport to the hotel on the scheduled program arrival day
+• Transfer and luggage handling from the pier to the hotel on Day 1

-- Transfer and luggage handling from the hotel to the ship on embarkation day
+• Transfer and luggage handling from the hotel to the airport on Day 3

 *Your program does not include:

-- Transfer from the airport to the hotel on any day other than the scheduled program arrival day
+• Transfer from the hotel to the airport on any day other than the scheduled program departure day

 Please note:

-- It is imperative that your flight arrival details are communicated at least 30 days prior to the beginning of your cruise in order to secure your transfer from the airport to the hotel.
+• It is imperative that your flight departure details are communicated at least 60 days prior to the beginning of your cruise in order to secure your transfer from the hotel to the airport.

-- Early check-in and/or late check-out are available depending on availability and at a supplement.
+• Late check-out is available depending on availability and at a supplement.
 An additional night is possible, upon request and depending on hotel availability.
-Please, contact reservations or your travel advisor for further details.
+Please contact reservations or your travel advisor for further details.

-- This pre-cruise program is offered as a package.
+• This post-cruise program is offered as a package.
 There will be no refunds for unused accommodations, meals, or excursions.

 Day 1 — Bergen, Norway